 Here are some of the damages we’ll consider:

 • Medical bills and related expenses.
-Beyond your hospital bills, you may have to pay out-of-pocket for physical therapy, mobility aids, making your home more accessible, traveling to see a specialist, and more.
+Beyond your hospital bills, you may have to pay out-of-pocket for physical therapy, mobility aids, making your home more accessible, traveling to see a medical professional, and more.
 It’s also essential to consider future medical care if you are still in treatment, and we will usually wait to settle until your treatment is finished.
 In situations where the client is severely injured and will likely need lifelong care, we can estimate their future costs.

 • Lost income and earning potential.
 Missing work for even a few days can cost you money, and using PTO still counts as a loss because that paid time is no longer available to you.
 If you’re out of work for weeks or months, you could run out of PTO and be forced to take unpaid time off.
 In more severe accidents, you might not be able to return to work at all due to a permanent disability.
 We’ll help you determine how much income you’ve lost and, if necessary, calculate lost earning potential.